TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

+*   President Trump Job ApprovalHarvard-Harris
+    *   Approve44
+    *   Disapprove56Disapprove +12
+*   President Trump Job ApprovalIBD/TIPP
+    *   Approve38
+    *   Disapprove56Disapprove +18
+*   President Trump Job ApprovalGallup
+    *   Approve39
+    *   Disapprove55Disapprove +16
 *   President Trump Job ApprovalRasmussen Reports
-    *   Approve47
-    *   Disapprove52Disapprove +5
-*   Pennsylvania Senate - Barletta vs. CaseyFranklin &.
-Marshall
-    *   Casey43
-    *   Barletta25Casey +18
-*   President Trump Job ApprovalReuters/Ipsos
-    *   Approve41
-    *   Disapprove55Disapprove +14
-*   2018 Generic Congressional VoteReuters/Ipsos
-    *   Democrats42
+    *   Approve50
-    *   Republicans35Democrats +7
+    *   Disapprove49Approve +1

 More Latest Polls In The News

+*   Coulter On "Obscenity-Laced" Oval Office Shouting Match With Trump: "Total Betrayal" On The Wall
 *   Bernie On Gaza: I Do Not Accept Israel's Explanation, Palestinians Engaged In "Nonviolent Protest"
 *   Author Ronald Kessler: Trump Will Be "Remembered As A Great President," Kellyanne Is "#1 Leaker"
 *   Dem Rep. Sherman: "California Has Sued The Trump Admin 29 Times, And We Haven't Lost Once"
 *   Christie Warns Trump: If You Are "Hyperbolic" With Robert Mueller, You Could Go To Jail
-*   David Brooks: Trump Believes "Experience Is More Corrupting Than Educational," Has "No Notion Of Norms"

 *   Politics
 *   Policy